Arthur1Timmermans/portofolio/images/readme.txt

 - coefplot_manipution.png: image of plot describing the manipolation in votes by Russian goverment parties.
 Used for "reproducability "

-- image.png: image of me used for my cv

-- cv.png: image of my cv
+- cv.png: image of my cv, with personal information blurred for privacy